 As it is elegant and tidy, it can also be an important and varied tool with The fast For small details.
 The remote control allows higher voltage than can be obtained and the soldering points will be used for a real-time multimeter reading of voltages.
 This, together with an additional power connector for the processor and measures that help to accelerate under liquid nitrogen, show the more ferocious step of Maxus 8 Extreme.

 The look, the possibilities, the wired and wireless communication, the number of functions and the superior engineering of the 8 Extreme make it the most innovative and robotic motherboard I have ever worked with.
 The price of 500 dollars is not intended for all users, however Gamers Heavy people who want to stretch their system capabilities can definitely think of a purchase.

-Editor's Choice, Hurry Award - ASUS Maximus VIII Extreme
+Editor's Choice, Speeding Award - ASUS Maximus VIII Extreme